KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 * LLMs- the key difference between serving a classic machine learning model versus an LLM and a protype

 ![](djangocon-us-2025-recap-images/jupyter-code.png)
-The start of the classic machine learning model in a [Jupyter notebook](https://github.com/wsvincent/iris_ml).
+Jupyter code... the start of the classic machine learning model in a [Jupyter notebook](https://github.com/wsvincent/iris_ml).

 Notably, this takes about 20 lines of code (including imports), with a mere 2 lines doing the training.